shreshtab/reinvent-agents-hol/README.md

 ## 0. Getting into Cloudera AI

 After login, you will be taken to the home screen of Cloudera Data Platform.
+Some of you may be asked to "Try the new UI...".
+Make sure to click **Enable New UI**.
 From here you can access Cloudera AI - one of its Data Services.

 > **0a.** Click on the "Cloudera AI" icon.
 ![Control Plane to CML](./assets/new-home-page.png)